JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/functional_components/index.md

 }
 ```

+Note that the IDE does the autocompletion on `<Heading/>`.

-Our tests still run because the new child component emitted the same result
+Our tests still pass because the new child component emitted the same result
 as the previous inline `<h1>`.

 ## Single Responsibility Principle